 I keep stepping on the scale and wondering why I’ve gained 4 pounds, and then I remember: I have no fewer than 30 cookies in my house right now.

-Also, if you’re alone in your house for the next few days, I’d suggest waiting to make these until other people are around because it’s really easy to pop one after another in your mouth until you realize half the cookies are gone.
+If you’re alone in your house for the next few days, I’d suggest waiting to make these chai spiced salted caramel macarons until other people are around, because it’s really easy to pop one after another in your mouth until you realize half the cookies are gone.